houstonhaynes/AD4SDocs/00 The Antifragile Antimanifesto.md

 In place of the guru, we need thought partners—people who can think with us, not for us.
 People who bring their experience and insight but recognize the uniqueness of each context.
 This transition demands a fundamental shift in how we approach knowledge sharing in our industry.

-Rather than seeking simple answers in manifestos, we need frameworks that help us ask better questions.
+Rather than seeking simple answers in manifestos, we need a rubric to help us ask better questions.
 Rather than one-size-fits-all methodologies, we need adaptable approaches that recognize the diversity of problems we face.
-Rather than platitudes, we need patterns—recognizable solutions to common problems that can be adapted to specific contexts.
+Rather than platitudes, we need patterns—recognizable solutions to common problems that can be adapted to specific needs.

 ## The Antifragile Alternative